funvill/funvill.github.io/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md

 ### Events

-- [Vancouver Mini Maker Faire](http://makerfaire.ca/) - One Giant show and tell for the Maker and Hacker comunity.
+- [Vancouver Mini Maker Faire](http://makerfaire.ca/) - One Giant show and tell for the Maker and Hacker community.
 One of my favorite events of the year.
-- [Open Hardware Summit](http://www.oshwa.org/) - Not techinically in vancouver but close by in Portland.
+- [Open Hardware Summit](http://www.oshwa.org/) - Not technically in Vancouver but close by in Portland.
 Annual event.

 ### Meetups